-As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2021 was \$7,050,302.
+As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2022 was \$7,090,593.
 The costs of the District's activities were funded primarily by program revenues.
-Program revenues, comprised primarily of assessments, increased during the fiscal year as a result of an increase in per unit operations and maintenance assessments levied.
+Program revenues, comprised primarily of assessments, decreased during the fiscal year as a result of a decrease in prepayment revenue.
 General revenues increased due to increase in recreational activities and related revenue in current fiscal year.
+This was partially offset by a loss on the disposal of capital assets.
 In total, expenses increased from the prior fiscal year.
-The majority of the increase was the result of the Series 2021 Bond issuance cost.
+The majority of the increase was the result of an increase in professional services including the legal fees and landscape maintenance and repairs, as well as an increase in maintenance costs.